How to use run, start and exec subcommands against a container

 $ docker run IMAGE COMMAND

-The container will get a different random name on each run and you’ll end up with a lot of containers unless you use rm to delete it each time.
+The container will get a different random name on each run if you don’t specify a name.
+Warning: you’ll end up with a lot of containers unless you use rm to delete it each time.

 e.g.